dxw/contracts/agreements/govpress.md

     :	Service Level Agreement refers to the document available at http://dext.ly/sla, which sets out our responsiveness targets.

+    Acceptable Usage Policy
+    :
+        Acceptable Usage Policy (AUP) refers to the document available at http://dext.ly/aup, which sets out restrictions on the way the service may be used.

     Service Usage
     :   Service Usage is the accumulated quantity of hours of computing time and gigabytes of data stored or transferred in a given period.